 When part of the body is not moving normally scar tissue and inflammation can develop, further reducing movement and resulting in pain.
-A veterinary chiropractic uses gentle palpation of the joints to identify areas of reduced motion, also referred to as restrictions.
+Veterinary chiropractic uses gentle palpation of the joints to identify areas of reduced motion, also referred to as restrictions.
 These restrictions can be due to scar tissue forming between joints (adhesions), trapped joint membranes (synovial folds), or mild subluxations.
 A chiropractor uses a high velocity/low amplitude thrust at a specific angle over a specific joint to break down adhesions, free the trapped joint membranes or help to return the joints to their most functional angle.
-This returns the joint to normal range of motion that is no longer painful the animal.
+This returns the joint to normal range of motion that is no longer painful to the animal.

 When an animal is in pain we know scientifically this can affect their immune system.
 Pain results in the release of stress hormones (cortisol) that can suppress immune system function.
 By returning a joint to full range of motion, thus decreasing pain, we can alleviate suppression of the immune system.
 This is how chiropractic can keep your overall body healthy and decrease susceptibility to illness.